Last Updated on December 3, 2021 by Danny

 The typical rule is 10000 hours of practice to become great at anything, this is probably true for learning drums too.
 Therefore, you must be willing to put in months and years of deliberate practice.

-On average, it should take you about six months to a year before you can start properly playing songs.
-You will not be able to bang out the most complicated of tunes, but you should be able to play the songs that you enjoy.
+On average, it should take you about six months to a year before you can start properly playing drums.
+You will not be able to bang out the most complicated of tunes, but you should be able to play the rock songs that you enjoy.

 Are drums harder than guitar?

-Drums and guitar are vastly different instruments, so the learning curve is quite different between them.
+Drums and guitar are vastly different musical instruments, so the learning curve is quite different between them.

 Drums are actually easier to learn than guitars when you are starting out, this is because for learning guitars you will have to learn basic fingering techniques and know how to transition from one chord to another.
 This is quite difficult when compared to getting a basic drum beat right.